 INTRODUCTION

-Currently, e-commerce sites, the social networks and the Internet of Things (IoT) applications areas such as healthcare, weather forecasting or agriculture are generating large amounts of data and transmitting it via different types of communication mediums.
-The velocity and volume of data generation is increasing continuously, requiring substantial computing capacity to process data efficiently.
-Due to the increased complexity of modern large-scale systems, certain emerging phenomena, which can directly affect the performance of these systems occur.
-This is also known as the Long Tail Problem, or the scenario where a small number of task stragglers, negatively affect the time of the job completion.
-Task stragglers can occur within any highly parallelised system, which processes jobs consisting of multiple tasks.
+Various technology paradigms including e-commerce, social media, and the Internet of Things (IoT) generate large amounts of data transmitted via different types of communication mediums.
+The velocity and volume of data generation is continuously expanding, requiring substantial computing capacity to process data efficiently.
+Due to the increased complexity of modern large-scale systems, certain emerging phenomena - which directly affects system performance - can occur.
+This is known as the Long Tail Problem, or the scenario where a small number of task stragglers, negatively affect the time of the job completion.
+Task stragglers can occur within any highly parallelized system, which processes jobs consisting of multiple tasks.

-Google’s MapReduce framework [1], introduced originally to process huge amounts of in-house data in an efficient manner is an example of such a system.
+Google’s MapReduce framework [1], introduced originally to process huge amounts of in-house data efficiently is one such framework susceptible to stragglers.
 MapReduce allows for scalability of the system to huge clusters of cheap commodity servers.
-The open source deployment of MapReduce framework is called Hadoop, which has been extensively adopted by various renown industries.
 MapReduce framework splits the large size job into various smaller-sized tasks to improve the completion time of a job by executing the tasks in parallel, utilizing resources from several physical/virtual nodes of the cluster [2].
 Once all the tasks composing the job are finished, the job is said to be complete.
 The parallel execution of tasks increases the speed of execution and handles the failures automatically without human intervention using IBM’s autonomic model [3].
 Another example of a similar, big-data processing framework is the Apache Spark [3].
 Whilst MapReduce is optimized for linear processing of huge datasets, Apache Spark focuses on a broader approach, attempting to allow faster data processing, linearly or non-linearly, utilizing additional functionality such as Machine Learning or graph processing.
 Yet another big-data processing framework is Dryad [4].
 Although not much different from the previously mentioned frameworks, Dryad allows for higher number of stages than simply “map” and “reduce”.

-The occurrence of stragglers is caused by an unnecessary delay caused by one of the tasks comprising a distributed job.
-This delay can occur due to several reasons, with most of them being job failures [13].
+The occurrence of stragglers is caused by an unnecessary delay caused by one or more the tasks within a job.
+This delay can occur due to several reasons, including failure [13].
 There are two types of failures that can occur during the execution of jobs: task failures and node failures.
 The task failures occur when a specific task within a job fails, due to diverse sources of software and hardware faults [5].
 The node failures occur when one of the resources of a specific node, which executes the job’s task, fails.
 This can be caused by a myriad of possible OS or hardware level faults.
 As an example of straggler mitigation techniques, MapReduce attempts to mitigate task failures by relaunching the task once it fails [6].
 In terms of a node failure, MapReduce would re-execute all the tasks that were originally scheduled to be executed on that node.